Saturday, November 28, 2015

 66. It's Always Sunny in Philadelphia (FX 2005-'12, FXX, 2013-Present)

 The longest-running sitcom in cable television history, basically started, I believe as an online short, that was pitched around to every network and FX, basically was looking for new shows everywhere they could and immediately, this show struck a cord that, it was basically, the most twisted, bizarre thing of all-time.
-The show was actually advertised as "Seinfeld" on crack, and I think that's too simplistic, this show is like, if the four from on "Seinfeld", were snorting mountains of the worst, shittiest crack they can find, and then, had an orgy, and they all of them got pregnant and then the worst aspects of each of them ended up in these characters.
+The show was actually advertised as "Seinfeld" on crack, and I think that's too simplistic, this show is like, if the four from "Seinfeld", were snorting mountains of the worst, shittiest crack they can find, and then, had an orgy, and they all of them got pregnant and then gave birth and the worst aspects of each of them ended up in these characters.
 I think people don't realize just how difficult it is, to actually do stupid, funny.
 You can't just be stupid, it's gotta be smart stupid, The way they do this show, this is taking incredibly stupid characters, they are all still characters, and then putting them in stupid situations, but smartly.
 It's so difficult, and when you have characters that are just that outrageous doing it, it just makes it funnier.
 And then they added Danny Devito, which I don't think they needed, but he saw the show, liked it, and asked to be apart of it from what I heard, and of course a legend like him, and it's almost perfect.
 "It's Always Sunny..." is just absolute pure insanity, and I don't know that, people haven't really discovered this show yet.
 It never gets into the Emmys, even for Writing, this is just one of the most consistently brilliant and funny series of all-time, and it absolutely lavishes in going as over-the-top as possible.
 It's brilliant smart stupid; that's so hard to do, it should be more appreciated.

 Similar to "It's Always Sunny in Philadelphia," this show, during it's time, would take some of the more unpopular and not-so-political correct situations of the day and use them for humor.
 They stuck more to the more traditional sitcom formats, but they took a few bullets of controversy in their day.
 In fact, three years into the series, the show suddenly became a hit after the series after one complainant started a letter-writing boycott.
 She got the show to hold back one lost episode, but eventually, the backlash led to the series' long run and basically made the network.